stappersg/vBook/src/install/source/linux.md

 &#9758; | Depending on Linux distributions, instead of `ss` command you may have to use `netstat -ltpn`

 ### Adding vSMTP as a systemd service

+ &#9758; | The vsmtp user must have the rights to bind to ports <1024.
+Version 0.10 will bring a mechanism allowing vSMTP to drop privileges at startup.

 Copy the daemon configuration file to /etc/systemd/system.